moul/doc.cloud.online.net/www/documentation/docs_public/contents/index.md

 - Tags, that you can assign to your instances to manage them

-# Join us for a chat on irc.online.net channel #online-labs
+# Join us for a chat on irc.online.net channel #onlinelabs